aravinth-krishna/aravinth-krishna/README.md

 ## 💫 About Me

+ - 👋 Hello there!
+I'm <strong>R. Aravinth Krishna</Strong>
-- Computer Science and Engineering student
+ - Currently a 👨‍💻 Computer Science and Engineering Student at K. Ramakrishnan College of Technology
-- Passionate about the Web and Full-Stack application development
+ - Passionate about the Web and Full-Stack Development
+ - Always interested to learn and adapt to new technologies

 ## 🌐 Connect